miklevin/MikeLev.in/_posts/2024-12-29-the-sound-of-htmx-pipes.md

 ### The GUI Trap

-While the symbolic point-and-click user interface is good for allowing the uninitiated into tech maturity equivalence of a toddler get on the tech bandwagon fast, being productive with ***what you see is what you get*** (WYSIWYG), it's not the end of the story.
-So many people thing Steve Jobs was right and that these visual interfaces are the most important thing.
+While the symbolic point-and-click user interface is good for allowing the uninitiated (who have the tech maturity equivalence of a toddler) get jump on the tech bandwagon easily, being productive with ***what you see is what you get*** (WYSIWYG), it's not the end of the story.
+None of us are starting out with the know-nothing-about-computers state of the early 80s.

+Today, many people still think Steve Jobs was right and that these visual interfaces are the most important thing, but really it served its purpose of jumpstarting us and giving a convenient on-ramp.
+But today if you're savvy, graphical user interfaces, particularly the proprietary ones, are more of an hindrance to competitive advantage and real user power in the tech landscape than a help.

+A true power user can still use the coddling consumer GUIs (and feel the joy of Apple hardware or whatever) as a sort of easy-launch host mechanism for the more command-line oriented power apps.

 ### The Consumer Interface Fallacy